Triangle-Incorporated/PunchGame/README.md

 # PunchGame
 PunchGame is a 2d fighting game made in Python.
-It's controlled with a joystick and a couple buttons.
+There's two version for different input types:

+1. Keyboard and mouse
+2. Our custom made controller

 **Installation**